Now accepting applications for 2022. Applications due March 1.

 Finalists will be announced in a press release in late April.
-The winner will be announced in a press release on the day of the Symposium.
+The winner will be announced in a press release on May 23.

 You must complete the application using Adobe Reader.
 Once you are satisfied with your application, use the “Submit Form” button from Adobe Reader, or simply email your final application to [email protected].